Toolbone/RNAdvanceArcht/README.md

   - Hit `Run` after selecting the desired device

 9. All set!!!, you are ready to go!

+#####Shortcut
+1. Clone this repo, `git clone https://github.com/Toolbone/RNAdvanceArcht.git <your project name>`
+2. Go to project's root directory, `cd <your project name>`
+3. yarn install (remember to have Yarn to do this)
+4. yarn mock
+5. yarn run:ios:debug OR run:android:debug
+6. Then You Should be Set!!!

 ## Troubleshooting
 When you face issue with node_module try this steps into your terminal